Table of Contents

-Estrogen is a primary female sex hormone which also plays a major part in pregnancy.
-Estrogen contributes to the development of many fetal parts, especially stimulating the fetus’s adrenal glands to produce hormones and working to maintain the uterus to accommodate the pregnancy as well as responding to Oxytocin.
+Estrogen is a primary female sex hormone which also plays a major role in pregnancy.
+Estrogen contributes to the development of many fetal parts, mainly stimulating the fetus’s adrenal glands to produce hormones.
+It also maintains the uterus to accommodate the pregnancy, in addition to responding to oxytocin.

 One of the functions of estrogen is to cause increased levels of thyroid binding globulin synthesis and release from the liver.
-This significantly increases its blood concentrations during pregnancy.
+This significantly increases its blood concentration during pregnancy.

 TBG has a higher affinity for T4 than T3, hence increase in the blood concentration of TBG leads to lowered levels of free T4 in the blood.
-This triggers a negative feedback reaction which results in increased production of TSH from the anterior pituitary, which in turn causes an increase in thyroid hormone production.
-Hence the final effect of increased TBG is to cause increased production of thyroid hormones which meets the demands of the pregnant mother’s body.
+This triggers a negative feedback reaction which leads to increased production of TSH from the anterior pituitary.
+As a result, thyroid hormone production increases.
+Therefore, the final effect of increased TBG is amplified production of thyroid hormones, which meets the demands of the pregnant woman’s body.

 Iodine plays a pivotal role in thyroid hormone synthesis.
-There’s an increased demand of Iodine in a pregnant mother not only because of increases synthesis of thyroid hormones, but also because there’s an increased glomerular filtration rate in the kidneys which results in loss of Iodine to the urine as well as the fetus taking a lot of maternal Iodine for its own development.
-If the mother does not take adequate supply of Iodine supplements, a goiter can form.
+There’s an increased demand of iodine in pregnant women, and it is not only due to increased synthesis of thyroid hormones.
+Another reason is the increased glomerular filtration rate in the kidneys, which results in loss of iodine to the urine, in addition to the fetus taking a lot of maternal iodine for its own development.
+If the mother does not take adequate supply of iodine supplements, a goiter can form.

-Goiter is a swelling in the lower part of the neck due to an enlarged thyroid gland.
-Due to iodine deficiency, thyroid hormones cannot be synthesized in an adequate amount, this results in increased TSH from the anterior pituitary as a feedback mechanism.
-TSH continuously stimulates the follicular cells in the thyroid gland to make more thyroid hormone, this persistent stimulation results in follicular cells growing in size and proliferating.
-This change in the follicular cells results in diffuse hyperplasia of the thyroid gland causing a goiter.
+Goiter is a swelling in the lower part of the neck caused by an enlarged thyroid gland.
+Because of iodine deficiency, thyroid hormones cannot be synthesized in an adequate amount, which results in increased TSH concentration from the anterior pituitary as a feedback mechanism.
+TSH continuously stimulates the follicular cells in the thyroid gland to make more thyroid hormones; this persistent stimulation results in follicular cells growing in size and proliferating.
+This change in the follicular cells causes diffuse hyperplasia of the thyroid gland, which leads to goiter.

 Thyroid hormones and fetal brain development